 Another popular option for storing water is a freestanding tank or cistern.
 These tanks are popular in rural areas of the country that don’t have access to public water utilities, but can be used pretty much anywhere that rainwater runoff can be collected.

 While these types of containers may be too big for some, they offer the added benefit of being able to catch rainwater by hooking them up to your rooftop gutter systems.
 If you can afford to install a roof catchment system, this is an excellent option for long-term survival retreats, and it can go a long way to solving a lot of your water problems.

 Having a large supply of water can be difficult for those living in an apartment.
 While some of the options above may not be feasible, there are a couple of things that you can do to prepare.

-Knowing where to find water during an emergency – Make sure you check out our article on urban water sources.
+Knowing where to find water during an emergency: Make sure you check out our article on urban water sources.
 It’s always a good idea to know where you can obtain water during an emergency situation.

-Storing water is great, but should the day come when you run through your supplies you are going to need a way to find and filter your water.
+Storing water is great, but should the day come when you run through your supplies you’re going to need a way to find and filter your water.
 The finding part is going to be up to you, but there are some things you can do ahead of time that will help.

 Berkey Water Filter – The Berkey Water Purification System is a popular filter in the survivalist community.
 The Berkey can remove viruses, pathogenic bacteria, cysts, and can even filter out chemicals.
-Click here to check out the Berkey Filter on Amazon